sysu-swsad/swad-guide/01-nature-software.md

 * Software requirements are prone to frequent change
 * In many cases, requirements allocated to software must be renegotiated and reprioritized
-* Software requirements are prone to frequent change
+* Small changes to software can have large negative effects（There are no small software changes）
 * The term _prototyping_ has different connotations for systems engineers and software engineers
 * Software often provides the interfaces that interconnect other system components
 * Cyber security is a present and growing concern for systems that incorporate software